SymfonyCasts/design-patterns/sfcasts/chain-of-responsibility.md

 the bottom.

 Phew!
 We finished implementing our handlers!
 But before we can give this a try, we'll need to *initialize* the chain.
-When we do that, we'll get to see the *downside* of this pattern.
+When we do that, we'll get to see a *downside* of this pattern.
 Let's do that *next*.